durovsky/rep/rep-I000X.rst

 CP1616
 ========
-Communication module Siemens CP1616 [#cp1616]_ enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
+Siemens CP1616 [#cp1616]_ is a communications module that enables PGs/PCs equipped with a PCI slot to be connected to PROFINET.
 Since CP1616 offers the communication possibilities of both **IO Controllers/IO Devices** (master/slave), usage in various network configurations is possible.

 .. image:: rep-I000X/cp1616.jpg

-From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup, while the configuration is downloaded to CP1616 through the standard Ethernet.
+From user point of view, CP1616 acts like a standard PROFINET IO device - STEP7 or Simatic NCM tools are are required for basic topology setup, while the configuration is downloaded to CP1616 over the standard Ethernet.
 Afterwards, user's Linux (or other OS) application adresses existing configuration and access particular communication channels defined in SIMATIC project.

 CP1616 covers all three methods of exchanging data in PROFINET network:

-- **Acyclic IO data exchange (NRT):** used for non-deterministic functions such as parametrization, video/audio transmissions and data transfer to higher level IT systems.
+- **Acyclic IO data exchange (NRT):** used for non-deterministic functions such as parametrization, video/audio transmissions and data transfer to higher level IT systems. with reaction times in the range of 100ms.

-- **Cyclic non-isochronous real-time IO data traffic (RT):** TCP/IP layers are bypassed in order to give deterministic performance for automation applications in the 1-10mS range.
+- **Cyclic non-isochronous real-time IO data traffic (RT):** Real time protocol with reaction times up to 10ms cycle times.
 This represents a software-based solution for typical I/O applications, inluding motion control and high performance requirements.

-- **Cyclic isochronous real-time IO data traffic (IRT):** signal prioritization and scheduled switching deliver high precision synchronization for applications such as motion control.
-Cycle rates in the sub millisecond range are possible, with jitter in sub-microsecond range.
+- **Cyclic isochronous real-time IO data traffic (IRT):** Isochronous real-time protocol for applications in drive systems with cycle rates less than 1ms are possible.
 This service requires hardware support in the form of readily available ASICs (Application specific integrated circuit).

 All three methods can be used simultaneously.
 Bandwidth sharing as shown in following figure ensures that at least 50% of every IO cycle remains available for TCP/IP communications, whatever other functionality is being supported: